On this page

 Seamlessly create recruiter and ATS-friendly cover letters following these best formatting practices.

-Use a professional font and size: select a non-distracting and easy to read font that matches your resume or CV.
+Select a non-distracting and easy to read font that matches your resume or CV.
 Find the best cover letter fonts in Word like Times New Roman, Helvetica, Arial, and Calibri.
-We recommend using font size 11 or 12 for the body of your cover letter.
+We recommend using font size 11 or 12 for the body of the cover letter.

-Format with correct spacing and margins: use the 1.15 line spacing or single-spacing when writing the body paragraphs of your cover letter.
+When writing a cover letter, use the 1.15 line spacing or single-spacing for all main body paragraphs to follow the best cover letter formatting.
 Make sure to align the text to the left side of the Word document to maintain a consistent margin.

-Export in the right file format: share your cover letter to hiring managers with ease by exporting as a PDF from Word.
+Share cover letters with hiring managers by easily exporting letters or documents as a PDF from Word.
 PDF cover letters can be easily attached to emails, shared on job seeker portals, and sent via the web.

 How to format a cover letter in Word